spardoel/Sign-language-recognition/README.md

 ## Phase 2 - Word level recognition

+In sign language, words are more complex than the alphabet.
 Here is a video of someone signing the word 'book'.

 https://user-images.githubusercontent.com/102377660/190267506-7b234af2-7e89-47b8-b268-ebf50c747379.mov

-This phase had basically the same goals but using videos instead of still images.
+Phase 2 of the project had basically the same goals but using videos instead of still images.

 1. Train a model that can classify video clips of ASL words.
 2. Run the model in real time using video from my webcam.